Bushmills/yoda/README.md

   cmforth.

-- not fully adhering to standard by sometimes deviating choice of word names. so is "read-file" called "from", "evaluate" evaluates from tib, not from addr/cnt, "list" isn't a word from the blocks word set (and doesn't behave like it), pictured number conversion is nestable (that is, <# ...  #> may appear within another <# ...  #> block), but doesn't expect a double length number.
+- not fully adhering to standard by sometimes deviating choice of word names. so is "read-file" called "from", "evaluate" evaluates from an environment variable named tib, not from addr/cnt (that may change), but a word "evaluate$" exists, using top string stack items as input.
+  "list" isn't a word from the blocks word set (yet) (and doesn't behave like it), pictured number conversion is nestable (that is, <# ...  #> may appear within another <# ...  #> block), but expects only a single length number.
 Each started conversion allocates a string stack item as output buffer.
   Some of those choice may not be permanent, but on a "for the time being" base.

 - "execution tokens" are extracted from function name associated with a word.
 Vice versa, executing code associated with execution token modifies